 Here's a great itinerary from our Res team taking you up the coast of Western Australia journey from Perth to Broome.

-Distance: 3291km Download: Perth to Broome Campervan itinerary
+Distance: 3283km Download: Perth to Broome self-drive itinerary

-Collect your Campervan Rental in Perth today.
-Allow at least 1-1.5 hours so that you are familiar with the vehicle before leaving the depot.
+Pick up your car or campervan today.
+If hiring a campervan we recommend allowing at least 1 hour to become familiar with the vehicle before leaving the depot.
 Perth is the capital of Western Australia, which is situated along the banks of the Swan River.
 The river twists through the city and ends at the port of Fremantle where you can enjoy a coffee on the ' Cappuccino ' strip, go down to the harbour to watch the boats come in.
 An absolute must is to visit King's Park, where you can overlook the hustle and bustle of the city amidst the calm of the Australian bush.